-GUI DELINE Υ Р Х C The library service has a Disaster Management Plan or is included in Council's Disaster • ^ Management Plan.
-1 G3.
-6 Marketing and promotion Α The library service has a Marketing Plan, and/or is included in Council's Marketing Plan to ensure that library services are recognised as an integral and valued part of Council services.
-1 В The library uses targeted marketing and promotional strategies to raise awareness and use of library services and facilities. l С A proportion of the library budget is allocated to marketing and promotional activities.
-G3.
-7 Monitoring and evaluation Α The library service regularly monitors and reviews its services and performance to determine how well it is meeting its goals and objectives and serving its community. В Library customer and non-user surveys are conducted every two years to assess (as relevant) respondents' awareness of the library and its services, their views on the quality 1 of service provided and the value of the service to them and their community. ļ С Targeted evaluation of library programs and/or reviews of the library service are 1 undertaken as needed to ensure that library services continue to efficiently meet 1 community needs.
-COLLECTIONS 1 Collection development and management Α The library service has a written Collection Development Policy which guides development 1 and maintenance of library collections and access to resources.
-The policy: 1 - incorporates the concept of intellectual freedom and endorses the ALIA Free Access to 1 Information Statement 1 - is informed by analysis of community demographics, both library users and non-users 1 identifies the library's role in collecting and preserving local studies material is endorsed by Council - is reviewed every two years. В The library collection is evaluated regularly by suitably experienced staff to ensure its currency, accuracy, quality and appeal, as well as its continued ability to meet community demands. С Collection tendering and procurement complies with relevant Council, corporate, government or legislative requirements.
-1 D The library service has a framework for bibliographic control of library materials and the exchange of bibliographic data.
-1 Е Catalogue data conforms with international standards for descriptive and subject cataloguing.
-1 G4.
-2 Content Α The library collection comprises a rich and diverse mix of content suitable for people of all ages, backgrounds, interests and abilities.
-This includes (but is not limited to): 1 - fiction 1 - non-fiction and reference 1 - age-appropriate collections 1 - collections in community languages 1 - literacy support material 1 - local studies/history collections. В The collection covers a wide range of popular topics, expresses a variety of viewpoints and cultural understandings, and represents a diversity of people, places, events, issues and ideas. С Selection and availability of library materials is governed by professional considerations, not by personal, political, moral and/or religious views.
-A perception that material may offend or cause controversy is not, of itself, a reason to limit purchase or provision of collection D items.
-The collection is available in multiple formats, including: books, ebooks, audio and eaudio, U magazines and newspapers, serials, monographs, graphic novels, databases, digital formats, large print.
-E The library service possesses sufficient stock to meet its normal operational requirements.
-1
+GUI DELINE Υ Р Х С The library service has a Disaster Management Plan or is included in Council's Disaster Management Plan.
+G3.6 6 Marketing and promotion Α The library service has a Marketing Plan, and/or is included in Council's Marketing Plan to ensure that library services are recognised as an integral and valued part of Council services. В The library uses targeted marketing and promotional strategies to raise awareness and use of library services and facilities. С A proportion of the library budget is allocated to marketing and promotional activities.
+G3.7 7 Monitoring and evaluation Α The library service regularly monitors and reviews its services and performance to determine how well it is meeting its goals and objectives and serving its community. В Library customer and non-user surveys are conducted every two years to assess (as relevant) respondents' awareness of the library and its services, their views on the quality of service provided and the value of the service to them and their community. С Targeted evaluation of library programs and/or reviews of the library service are undertaken as needed to ensure that library services continue to efficiently meet 64 community needs.
+COLLECTIONS L Collection development and management Α The library service has a written Collection Development Policy which guides development ^ and maintenance of library collections and access to resources.
+The policy: - incorporates the concept of intellectual freedom and endorses the ALIA Free Access to Information Statement - is informed by analysis of community demographics, both library users and non-users - identifies the library's role in collecting and preserving local studies material - is endorsed by Council - is reviewed every two years. В The library collection is evaluated regularly by suitably experienced staff to ensure its currency, accuracy, quality and appeal, as well as its continued ability to meet community demands. С Collection tendering and procurement complies with relevant Council, corporate, government or legislative requirements.
+D The library service has a framework for bibliographic control of library materials and the exchange of bibliographic data. Е Catalogue data conforms with international standards for descriptive and subject cataloguing.
+G4.2 2 Content Α The library collection comprises a rich and diverse mix of content suitable for people of all ages, backgrounds, interests and abilities.
+This includes (but is not limited to): - fiction - non-fiction and reference age-appropriate collectionscollections in community languages - literacy support material - local studies/history collections. В The collection covers a wide range of popular topics, expresses a variety of viewpoints and ٥ cultural understandings, and represents a diversity of people, places, events, issues and ideas. С Selection and availability of library materials is governed by professional considerations, not - by personal, political, moral and/or religious views.
+A perception that material may offend or cause controversy is not, of itself, a reason to limit purchase or provision of collection items.
+D The collection is available in multiple formats, including: books, ebooks, audio and eaudio, magazines and newspapers, serials, monographs, graphic novels, databases, digital formats, large print.
+18.80 h